muhammadihabk/WhatsForDinner/README.md

 # WhatsForDinner
 In progress RESTful NodeJS app.
-Used MySQL for the DB and learning asynchronicity in JS.
+I've practiced MySQL for the DB and asynchronicity in JS.

 # Functional requirements
 - [x] Suggest meals from the database